brimdata/zed/docs/formats/vng.md

 }

 ```
-The ZST trailer can be viewed with this command:
+The VNG trailer can be viewed with this command:
 ```
-zed dev dig trailer -Z hello.zst
+zed dev dig trailer -Z hello.vng
 ```
 giving
 ```
 {
     magic: "ZNG Trailer",
-    type: "zst",
+    type: "vng",
     version: 2,
     sections: [
         31,